 time (e.g., days, months, quarters, etc.).
 The default value is

-seqence of integers from 1 to the i'th value of the vector n
+seqence of integers from 1 to the i'th value of the vector n.
+If x

 is a numeric vector, it must contain at least three elements, two of which must be